6 Reasons Hiring a Financial Planner Could Be HelpfulFebruary 23, 2017

 More Tips on Hiring a Financial Planner

 Before you hire a financial planner (or advisor), remember to educate yourself, including finding out if a financial planner is right for you.
 Next, consult this Ultimate Guide to Choosing a Financial Advisor — it covers everything you could ever need to know to choose, vet, and decide on a financial planner or advisor.
 Finally, if you have student loan debt and you or your financial planner have questions on student loan refinancing, talk to the specialists at Education Loan Finance.
 Our personal loan advisors provide a complimentary analysis of your student loans to assist you in the refinancing of your private and/or federal student loans.
-Applying for better rates and terms on your student loan is also free with ELFI, and we are ready to assist you in finding the right student loan repayment program for your financial goals.
+Applying for student loan refinancing rates and terms on your student loan is also free with ELFI, and we are ready to assist you in finding the right student loan repayment program for your financial goals.